arielf/cuts/README.md

 is missing were much more critical for me, so that what I focused on in `cuts`.

+Embed the doc in the perl executable, `perldoc` style.

 Why do I support the `filename:colno` syntax? you might ask.
 It seems redundant (`filename colno` would work just as well.)
 The main reason is that some time you may have files named `1`, `2` etc.